John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 In addition, public radio KNPR is funded by contributions.
 Why would anyone continue to support, let alone donate money, to an organization that won’t address what I consider to be the moral turpitude of one of its correspondents.

-Posted in Uncategorized | Comments Off on KNPR : Attention Chair Jerry Nadal & Vice-Chair Anthony Pearl
+Posted in Blog Posts | Comments Off on KNPR : Attention Chair Jerry Nadal & Vice-Chair Anthony Pearl

 KNPR, John L. Smith & Moral Turpitude: Attention Chair Jerry Nadal, Vice-Chair Anthony Pearl